braheezy/K8s-The-Automated-Way/README.md

-## K8s The Hard Way: Simple Automation
+# K8s The Automated Way
 This is pure education :school:

 It's a bunch of stuff automating this in AWS: https://github.com/kelseyhightower/kubernetes-the-hard-way/